Lanxess embraces the future one step at a time

 Teamwork and collaboration count

 The end result is a partnership that works both ways to deliver.
 While Odyssey brings its insights, expertise, and network to the table, LANXESS brings its collaborative spirit on solving complex logistics challenges that are unique to its business.
-“Our managed transportation relationship ensures that we always have best-in-class transportation management systems to utilize,” says Smith.

 To shippers interested in a managed transportation relationship, Smith says it’s best to approach it from a partnership standpoint versus just passing transportation planning and procurement responsibility off to a third party in hopes that it will handle the task well.